fonske/clack-reader-v4/README.md

-# advise not to update the code.
+## Advise not to update the code.
 Rewriting and updating the code "work in progress".

 # Clack Reader v4
  Esphome component for Clack WS PI (disc valve) Ecosoft LESS and Clack WS1 softener with M5stack TOF sensor saltlevel detection